SoftGeekRO/.github/profile/README.md

 ## Contact us

-We can be reach directly from our online store [SG SOLAR STORE](https://www.sgsolar.ro) or using our email address <office@sgsolar.ro> and also using the discussions board here on [Github](https://github.com/orgs/SoftGeekRO/discussions).
+You can be reach us directly from our online store [SG SOLAR STORE](https://www.sgsolar.ro) or using our email address <office@sgsolar.ro> and also using the discussions board here on [Github](https://github.com/orgs/SoftGeekRO/discussions).